MARCOpo1o/Girlfriend-Whisperer/README.md

 # Girlfriend-Whisperer
-This is an easy python project I made when I first started coding.
+This is an easy python AI project I made when I first started coding.
 You can ask this program any question about your relationship and it will respond to you

 Run the program, and then type in the problem you have, such as:
 ```